Curtains can makea room look finished and warm. But the wrong length? It throws everything off.

 Robot Vacuums and Daily Cleaning: Robot vacuums can’t navigate around floor-length curtains.
 Regular vacuuming and mopping also become easier.

-High-Moisture Areas: Laundry rooms and mudrooms deal with constant dampness, making floor-length curtains absorb moisture and develop musty smells.
+High-Moisture Areas: Laundry rooms and mudrooms experience constant dampness, which can make floor-length curtains absorb moisture and develop musty odors.

 Common Mistakes and Quick Fixes

-Even experienced decorators make curtain mistakes.
+Even experienced decorators make certain mistakes.
 Here are the most common errors and how to fix them fast.

 Mistake: Hanging Rods Too Low